Webcomic: DM of the Rings

 DM: Andúril is the name of your sword, dumbass.

 - Frodo would like to remind you that his name is not Dave.

 - They also confuse Saruman with Sauron, leading them to think the game is over when they kill Saruman.
 (Granted, it was a common mistake in real life.)

-What?
+DM: What?
 You attack him?
 During parlay?
 What is wrong with you guys?
 This is the third time you've killed someone during negotiations!
-Legolas:

-And yet they keep falling for it!
+Legolas: And yet they keep falling for it!
 It's hilarious.
-DM:

-If I hadn't shot him, Legolas would have.
-Legolas:
+Aragorn: If I hadn't shot him, Legolas would have.

 - All There in the Manual: The DM has most of the important story points in notes he wants the players to read, but of course they refuse.

 - Anything That Moves: Sometimes, Aragorn's tendency to mistake elves for women is taken as this.Théoden: Aragorn, we are in no position to turn away friends, no matter how disturbingly attractive you find them.

 - Then later:Aragorn: They're (dryads) like sexy tree ladies.